-First things first: It’s especially important for you to follow guidelines to stay home, avoid sick people, keep your distance from people who seem healthy but you don’t live with, wash your hands often, clean items you use often, wear a cloth face mask when you’re in public places, and try not to touch your face.
+First things first: It’s especially important for you to follow guidelines to stay home, avoid sick people, keep your distance from people who seem healthy but you don’t live with, wash your hands often, clean items you use often, wear a face mask when you’re in public places, and try not to touch your face.

 On top of that, you’ll also want answers to these questions.